 The Pineapple Salsa is pretty much Pico de Gallo with Pineapples tossed in.
 That combo of flavors mixed with the jerk is….
 I can’t even describe it.
 You’ll just have to taste for yourself.
 These jerk salmon tacos go great with my esquites as a side dish.
 Although I used salmon, you can use any protein you’d like.
 My second favorite protein for this dish is shrimp.
 You can also sub the pineapple with ripe mango for a different type of sweet treat.

 Jerk Salmon Tacos

-- Wash the salmon filets with lemon juice and water and pat dry.
-Thoroughly rub each filet with the jerk seasoning.
+- Wash the salmon fillets with lemon juice and water and pat dry.
+Thoroughly rub each fillet with the jerk seasoning.
 Cover and set in the fridge for an hour to marinate.